RoyKiran/Breast-Cancer-Detection/README.md

   <img src="https://github.com/RoyKiran/Breast-Cancer-Detection/blob/master/images/mb_cancer.PNG"/>
   <br>
  b) Remove unwanted features - id and Unnamed: 32
- <br> We can definately drop least correlated or unwanted features.
-Since, this is a health related dataset and all the features are of concern in cancer detection.
-Hence, we don't prefer dropping features here. <br>
+ <br> We can drop least correlated or unwanted features and then train our model accordingly.
+But since this is a health related dataset and so we are considering that all the features here are of concern in cancer detection.
+Hence, we don't prefer dropping any of the features here. <br>

  c) Observe corrrelation between the features using using heatmap <br>
   <img src="https://github.com/RoyKiran/Breast-Cancer-Detection/blob/master/images/heatmap.PNG"/>